-The Australian Medical Council (AMC) and the Medical Council of New Zealand (MCNZ), require the RACP to maintain standards of workplace training.
-The RACP achieves this through its Training Provider Accreditation Program, which provides a framework for the assessment and recognition of Training Providers.
+The Australian Medical Council (AMC) and the Medical Council of New Zealand (MCNZ) require the RACP to maintain standards of workplace training.
+We achieve this through our Training Provider Accreditation Program, which provides a framework for the assessment and recognition of training providers.

 In 2018, the RACP released the Training Provider Accreditation Program (PDF) including the Training Provider Standards and Training Network Principles.

 Supporting the Standards, accreditation requirements for Adult Internal Medicine and Paediatrics & Child Health Basic Training Programs have been developed.
 These requirements are actions which need to be addressed by a setting offering a Basic Training Program.